getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 ### Client-Side Fingerprinting (SDK)
 Lastly, you can update the fingerprint on the Client-Side using [SDK Fingerprinting](https://docs.sentry.io/data-management/event-grouping/sdk-fingerprinting/?platform=javascript) which involves updating code on your end.
 I can work with you on this.

+# Extra Mentions
+- note on importance of sourcemaps/symbols for js/native
+- groupin by stacktrace vs grouping by exception DATA
+- internal, record what this GUide offers, compared to docs.sentry.io
+- images, scrub customer data / use my own data, it's less of an eyesore. more pertient, less noisy.